 Stiebel Eltron Hot Water Systems

-2 Phase electric instantaneous water heater
+2 Phase electric instantaneous hot water heater

 One of Stiebel Eltron’s most popular hot water systems on the Australian market is the 2 phase electric instantaneous hot water heater.
 One of the major drawcards of this style of system is the precise temperature control that it allows.
-Instantaneous hot water units are also growing in popularity due to growing concerns about the amount of energy that can be wasted by preheating water in storage tanks.
+Instantaneous hot water units are also growing in popularity.
+This is due to growing concerns about the amount of energy that can be wasted by preheating water in storage tanks.

-3 phrase instantaneous water heater
+3 phrase instantaneous water hot heater

 Single phase electric instantaneous hot water system

-Stiebel Eltron single phase electric instantaneous hot water systems are best suited to situations in which the hot water demand is low, such as in basins or sinks.
+Stiebel Eltron single phase electric instantaneous hot water systems are best suited to situations in which the hot water demand is low.
+Such as in basins or sinks.
 This is due to the fact that these units have a correspondingly lower flow rate of around 1.5 litres per minute.
 Similar to the Stiebel Eltron 3 heaters, the single phase units are extremely energy efficient and deliver hot water on demand.
 One major advantage to the single phase units is that the small size of these systems mean the units can be installed in areas where conventional storage units would not fit.

 Open vented compact storage water heater model